-- (B) stock owned, directly or indirectly, by or for 1 an estate or trust shall be considered as owned by any 2 beneficiary who has an actuarial interest of 20% or 3 more in such stock, to the extent of such actuarial interest.
-For purposes of this subparagraph, the interest of each beneficiary shall 6 actuarial 7 assuming the maximum exercise determined by discretion the fiduciary in favor 8 by of 9 beneficiary and the maximum use of such stock to 10 satisfy his or her rights as a beneficiary; and - (C) stock owned, directly or indirectly, by or for a corporation shall be considered as owned by any person who owns 20% or more in value of its stock in that proportion which the value of the stock which the person so owns bears to the value of all the stock in the corporation.
+(B) stock owned, directly or indirectly, by or for an estate or trust shall be considered as owned by any beneficiary who has an actuarial interest of 20% or more in such stock, to the extent of such actuarial interest.
+For purposes of this subparagraph, the actuarial interest of each beneficiary shall be determined by assuming the maximum exercise of discretion by the fiduciary in favor of such beneficiary and the maximum use of such stock to satisfy his or her rights as a beneficiary; and

+(C) stock owned, directly or indirectly, by or for a corporation shall be considered as owned by any person who owns 20% or more in value of its stock in that proportion which the value of the stock which the person so owns bears to the value of all the stock in the corporation.